Robert Harley, 1st Earl of Oxford and Earl Mortimer: Northern Secretary: 1704–1708

 Harley was an early practitioner of 'spin'; he recognised the political importance of careful management of the media.
 In 1703 Harley first made use of Daniel Defoe's talents as a political writer.
 This proved so successful that he was later to employ both Delarivier Manley and Jonathan Swift to pen pamphlets for him for use against his many opponents in politics.

-During the time of his office, the union with Scotland was brought about.
+During the time of his office, the Act of Union 1707 with Scotland was brought about.
 At the time of his appointment as Secretary of State, Harley had given no outward sign of dissatisfaction with the Whigs, and it was mainly through Marlborough's influence that he was admitted to the ministry.

 For some time, so long indeed as the victories of the great English general cast a glamour over the policy of his friends, Harley continued to act loyally with his colleagues.
-But in the summer of 1707, it became evident to Sidney Godolphin that some secret influence behind the throne was shaking the confidence of the Queen in her ministers.
+But in the summer of 1707, it became evident to Sidney Godolphin, 1st Earl of Godolphin that some secret influence behind the throne was shaking the confidence of the Queen in her ministers.
 The sovereign had resented the intrusion into the administration of the impetuous Lord Sunderland, and had persuaded herself that the safety of the Church of England depended on the fortunes of the Tories.
 These convictions were strengthened in her mind by the new favourite Abigail Masham (a cousin of the Duchess of Marlborough through her mother, and of Harley on her father's side), whose coaxing contrasted favourably in the eyes of the Queen with the haughty manners of her old friend, the Duchess of Marlborough.